Book Caravan Park

 Open Hours

-The Boddington Public Pool will reopen for the 2024-25 season from 1pm on Wednesday, 16 October 2024.
+The Boddington Public Pool will reopen for the 2026-27 season from Thursday, 15 October 2026 until Thursday, 15 April 2027.

 Season passes can now be purchased from the Shire Administration.

-Dive into the rich history of Boddington at the Visitor and Interpretative Centre.
 The centre is located inside the Hotham Park Precinct, off Wuraming Avenue.

 Open Hours